 You can try—but approach with caution.

 Executing a precise taper fade takes mirror magic, clipper control, and solid knowledge of head structure.
 If you absolutely must DIY, start subtle and use guarded clippers.
-But the pro touch?
-Worth every penny.

 What’s the difference between a bald fade and a bald taper fade?